A self-described ‘Freedom Convoy’ of anti-vaccine Canadian truckers is due to arrive in Ottawa

 “By working together, we are confident that we can find solutions that will help Canadians and industry alike,” they concluded.

 About 90 percent of truckers are vaccinated, according to transport minister Omar Alghabra.
+Almost 80 percent of Canada’s population is fully vaccinated, according to the latest data from Johns Hopkins University.

 Meanwhile, Canadian Prime Minister Justin Trudeau confirmed on Thursday that he had “been exposed” to the novel coronavirus and was isolating for five days in line with rules.
 “I feel fine and will be working from home.
 Stay safe, everyone - and please get vaccinated,” he wrote on Twitter.